ryerbanta/LIT-Canvas-Files/README.md

 LIT-Canvas-Files
 ================

-LIT is Western Libraries' tutorial that guides learners through learning all about research.
-These are three versions of LIT for Canvas CMS.
-One file contains both LIT and Academic Integrity, while the other two are seperate courses.
+LIT is Western Libraries' research tutorial.
+These files are the Canvas LMS course files.
+Each course file includes modules that link to the lessons (on the LIT website) and quizzes.

+This repository contains three versions of Canvas courses.
+One file is LIT, all six lessons and six quizzes.
+One file is Academic Integrity, which is the last LIT lesson and includes one lesson and one quiz.
+The third file contains both LIT and Academic Integrity, as modules.